 When Arthur Green’s wife Doreen died from cancer in 2008, Arthur was keen to leave a legacy that would provide long-term benefit for local charities and organisations, particularly those helping young people, old people and hospices.
 Arthur decided that with the legacy he had inherited from his wife, he would set up the Arthur and Doreen Green Fund.
-Sadly, Arthur died in the summer of 2018 and the next major gift to the Fund will come from his legacy.
+Sadly, Arthur died in the summer of 2018 and the next major gift to the Fund came from his legacy.

-“Not only will the fund be a permanent memorial to us both but, more importantly, the income generated it will provide a contribution to the financial needs of some of the many worthy and deserving causes that exist throughout East and West Sussex.”
+“Not only will the fund be a permanent memorial to us both but, more importantly, the income generated will provide a contribution to the financial needs of some of the many worthy and deserving causes that exist throughout East and West Sussex.”
 Arthur Green.

 The Arthur and Doreen Fund has given out more than £770,000 to charities and community groups.
 The fund makes grants in every round.